 Access to the IHI Fellowship alumni community

-Phone or video Skype interviews will be conducted in early September.
+Phone or video Skype interviews will be conducted in mid September.

 Admissions decisions will be communicated to all applicants on or before